codedfiles/glowing-broccoli/Gateways.md

 ## Locking and Minting BTC

 Locking and minting is the process by which users can send BTC from the Bitcoin blockchain to the Ethereum blockchain.
-See [Gateway Safety and Fees]() for more information about the fees that must be paid to RenVM.​

 First, the user must generate a valid gateway script.
 The user can then transfer BTC to the gateway script, wait for 6 confirmations, and then call `ren_submitTx` on one (or many) of the Darknodes.
 This notifies them about the existence of the gateway script, and the UTXO that transfers BTC to it.

 A valid gateway script must be built from the following template: